Formal plethories: Primitives and indecomposables

 \subsection{Primitives}

 The situation for primitives is almost, but not quite dual to that of indecomposables.
-Whereas for indecomposables, we considered a pair of adjoint functors $(\Fr,\Indecnoarg)$ where $\Indecnoarg$ was defined levelwise, there will be a pair $(\Primnoarg,\Cof)$ of functors where $\Cof$ is defined levelwise.
+Whereas for indecomposables, we considered a pair of adjoint functors $(\Fr,\Indecnoarg)$ where $\Indecnoarg$ was defined levelwise, there will be an adoint pair $(\Primnoarg,\Cof)$ of functors where $\Cof$ is defined levelwise.
+A functor $B\colon \Mod_k \to \Mod_l$ in $\fBimod{k}{l}$ can be propagated to a functor